SilasReinagel/silasreinagel.github.io/static/delivering/C5_essential_tools.md

 2. An issue tracker
 3. A reporting tool

-Even if you are using a fancier or more complex project management software suite, those are the core functions it should provide.
+Even if you are using a fancier or more complex project management software suite, these are the core functions it should provide.
 If it helps you communicate, track, and report better, then go for it.

 Have you found a tool that works better than the simple ones I have described here?
-Tell me about your experience, either by email (silas@silasreinagel.com) or on Twitter (@SilasReinagel).
+Tell me about your experience, either by email **(silas@silasreinagel.com)** or on Twitter **(@SilasReinagel)**.
 I'm always open to evaluating new tools.

 ---